Legal Planning Advice for People with Alzheimer's Disease

-Today, more than 6 million American's are living with Alzheimer's and that number is projected to reach 14 million by 2060.
+Today, more than 6 million American's are living with Alzheimer's disease and that number is projected to reach 14 million by 2060.
 While Alzheimer's can affect people of all ages, after age 65, the risk of Alzheimer's doubles every five years.

 Alzheimer's is a progressive brain disease, where dementia symptoms such as memory loss and problems carrying out daily activities gradually worsen over time.
 In its early stages, memory loss can be mild, but with late-stage Alzheimer's, individuals lose the ability to carry on a conversation and respond to their environment.

-Due to the fact Alzheimer’s affects the brain and its ability to make cognitive decisions, it is important that dementia patients express their wishes regarding their care and finances while they are still able to make decisions for themselves.
+Due to the fact Alzheimer’s affects the brain and its ability to make cognitive decisions, it is important that Alzheimer's patients express their wishes regarding their care and finances while they are still able to make decisions for themselves.

 The first steps in legal planning should include: